sakachin2/XE/gxeinstallREADMEe.txt

     (6) WARNING **: failed request with status 200
         ===> Ignore.
-             I do not know why, but it may be not harmfull.
+             I do not know why, but it may be not harmful.

     (7) GnomePrintCupsPlugin-WARNING **: failed iconv dose not support ppd character encoding: ISOLatin1, trying CSISOLatin1
         ===> Ignore.